rodekruis/community-feedback-toolbox/docs/source/index.rst

 ===================================

 **Community Feedback Toolbox** helps **analyze and manage community feedback** data collected during humanitarian operations.
-Given a list of messages and a coding framework, you can use it to classify messages (automatically or by hand), validate the classification, and share the data with others.
+Given a list of messages and a coding framework, you can use the Community Feedback Toolbox to classify messages (automatically or manually), validate the classification, and share the data with others.

 - **Easy** to use and **fast** to set up.
-- **Complementary to** and fully compatible with the **`IFRC CEA toolkit<https://communityengagementhub.org/resource/cea-toolkit>`**.
+- **Complementary to** and fully compatible with the `IFRC CEA toolkit<https://communityengagementhub.org/resource/cea-toolkit>`_.
 - Supports multiple, independent projects/operations at the same time.
 - Supports multiple coding frameworks, including custom-made ones.
 - Supports **automated coding** of community feedback, for selected standard coding frameworks.